 All said and done, this allowed for 20+ new segments to be built that generated an instant increase in sales (over the previous blast approach), and reduced unsubscribe rates by over 400%; keeping more people on the list, and speaking to paleo customers differently than keto; the key factor here in how the segmentation was targeted against the interests of the user.

 - Perfec-Tone, a skincare beauty brand operating in several countries, as well as multiple currencies, also uses hidden fields to determine factors about a user and their interactions with the website.
-This includes things like if the user has any unredeemed loyalty points, if they are a repeat customer coming back, and many other criteria by which they segment their contacts.
-This data is automatically sent from Justuno to the e-mail marketing system, and the email service provider tracks behavior within the user flow.
+This includes things like if the user has any unredeemed loyalty points in their loyalty rewards program, if they are a repeat customer coming back, and many other criteria by which they segment their contacts.
+This data is automatically sent to the e-mail marketing system, and the email service provider tracks behavior within the user flow.
 This helps determine the path the user goes through and tracking each conversion that comes out of it.

 By tracking each customer, Perfec-Tone creates a historical log on the visitor behavior, and over time a more in-depth email profile gets built-up.
 During the user’s on-site experience, the promotion they interacted with and the products they purchased/viewed prior, are all used to provide the user with a more targeted experience, recommending products that 'go with' the products they purchased before.
 Ultimately this improves brand loyalty, reduces friction, and delights customers with helpful messaging and communications.